 - Tip: get complimentary VIP perks when booking via Virtuoso

 A stunning resort overlooking the Aegean Sea, the Mandarin Oriental Bodrum hotel is where dreams come true.
 With an idyllic location in Bodrum’s secluded Paradise Bay, two private beaches, a range of fabulous gourmet restaurants, a world-class spa and a choice of stylish rooms, suites and villas, this unique 6-star resort will seduce even the most discerning traveler and invite you to lie back, relax and savour the moment.
 The first beach resort of the Mandarin Oriental hotel group, which is widely acclaimed as one of the most exclusive hotel brands in the world, is so phenomenal that it makes the nicest 5 star resorts look like a cheap motel.
 If you are in need of a luxurious beach break around the Mediterranean basin, then stop looking as this is as exclusive a getaway as you can imagine!

-Mandarin Oriental Bodrum features in my lists of the hottest luxury hotel openings of 2014, the best luxury hotels in Turkey, the world’s best family hotels, the best luxury hotels in Bodrum, and my most memorable travel experiences of 2015.
+Mandarin Oriental Bodrum features in my top 10 lists of the best luxury hotels in Turkey, the world’s best family hotels, the best luxury hotels in Bodrum, and my most memorable travel experiences of 2015.